Enhanced KYC via External Vendor Integration

 My takeaway

-Designing with external SDKs still requires intentional product decisions—from understanding and setting up the workflow in Onfido, to determining what data to store in our database, and ensuring it aligns with compliance and user experience needs.
+2. Working with an external vendor requires key product decisions, from understanding and configuring the Onfido workflow, to determining which data should be stored in our database—while ensuring alignment with compliance requirements and user experience goals.

 ————————-—————— More in depth case study ————————————————-